What causes bloating – and ten quick fixes for bloating.

 What causes bloating?

 Because bloating doesn’t look the same for everyone, you might expect that it has multiple causes…and you’d be right!
 What causes bloating for one person might not be the same for another.
+Here are some of the main culprits:

 - Swallowing air (gum chewing, or talking while eating)